Mitchell and White Genealogy

 Citations

-3. [S509] Hinshaw, William Wade, Compiler, Encyclopedia of American Quaker Genealogy, Vol VI (Virginia) (Ann Arbor, Michigan: Hinshaw, William Wade, 1950; reprint Baltimore, Maryland: Genealogical Publishing Company, 1973). p.
+3. [S509] Hinshaw, William Wade, compiler, Book - Quaker Genealogy, Vol. 6, Vol VI (Virginia) (Ann Arbor, Michigan: Hinshaw, William Wade, 1950; reprint Baltimore, Maryland: Genealogical Publishing Company, 1973). p.
 974, Marriage Bonds of Bedford Co., Virginia, Charles R. Palmore and Betsy Moore entry, bond date 7 Jan 1819, consent of Benjamin Moore, Carson Lockland surety.

 Judith Palmore1